quicwg/base-drafts/draft-ietf-quic-http.md

   Frame Payload:
   : A payload, the semantics of which are determined by the Type field.

-Each frame's payload MUST contain exactly the identified fields.
-A frame that contains additional bytes after the identified fields or a frame that terminates before the end of the identified fields MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+Each frame's payload MUST contain the identified fields.
+A frame that terminates before the end of the identified fields MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+Any additional bytes after the identified fields of a given frame MUST be silently ignored, to allow future extensibility.

 ## Frame Definitions {#frames}